 In a flash

-When taking pictures in public, have your flashlight on your camera/recording device turned off as standard when taking pictures.
+When taking pictures in public, have your flashlight on your camera/recording device turned off as is standard when taking pictures.
 If you have the need to use flash photography, ask the people around you in advance.
 You don’t know how many times the person you want to take a picture with already had to stare into a flashlight.
-Be mindful.
+Be mindful and respectful of that.
+There is also the chance there is a spot nearby that is better lit, where you can take your picture without a flash.

 Keep your boundaries